adetanchelsea/python_env_setup/README.md

 ```bash
 ./setup.sh
 ```
-Once the script is executed, it will create and activate .venv, install numpy, pandas and matplotlib, create a gitignore file if missing and write logs to setup.log file.
+Once the script is executed, it will create and activate .venv, install the packages in the requirements.txt file, create a gitignore file if missing and write logs to setup.log file.

 - Activating the Environment:
 The script is set to automatically activate the environment during setup but if you open a new terminal later and want to work inside the same environment, you can do this.